6168218c/diff-gaussian-rasterization-depth/README.md

 # Differential Gaussian Rasterization

-This is a forked repository of the rasterization pipeline from the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-I have made some extensions to it:
+This is a forked repository of the rasterization pipeline from the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields" and "GaussianEditor: Swift and Controllable 3D Editing with Gaussian Splatting".
+With depth forward and backward pass added to it.

-- main branch incorporates only the forward pass of depth, which is used for depth visualization.
-- 4th-degree: add the 4th degree of SH
+It's difference from the original gaussian-splatting diff-gaussian-rasterization is:
+- applying masks for arbitrary image weights
-- depth: add both the forward and backward pass of depth, which is used for some tasks with depth supervision.
+- forward and backward pass for depth
-- latest: is the dev branch that contains acc and depth visualization, together with depth backward pass.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">